- IN ACTION

 When it comes to building energy consumption, nearly everything affects everything.
 It's very difficult to get a feel for energy efficiency among the complicated interactions.
 Back of the Envelope is here to help.

 - The building is an office, 12' floor-to-roof, with square footprint.

-- Climate is Madison, Wisconsin using hourly TMY2 weather data.
-(Other climate data is available.)
+- Default climate is Madison, Wisconsin using hourly TMY3 weather data.
+User can easily update climate to their location.

 - The building is treated as a single thermal zone.

 - Occupied hours first fill weekdays symmetrically around noon, and then fill weekends.